Prismatic cohomology relative to $\delta$-rings: The prismatic crystal

-\begin{proof} The preservation of sifted colimits in Part (a) follows from the facts that the conjugate filtration on $\Hscr_\Prismbar(R/A)\{i\}$ is complete and exhaustive and that the associated graded pieces are left Kan extended by Variant~\ref{var:bkconj} and Lemma~\ref{lem:kancotangent}.
-For the fact that every $\delta$-pair is a sifted colimit of free $\delta$-pairs we note that the free $\delta$-pairs are compact, projective objects and that they generate, since mapping out of them is conservative, which is easily seen.
+\begin{proof} The preservation of sifted colimits in part (a) follows from the facts that the conjugate filtration on $\Hscr_\Prismbar(R/A)\{i\}$ is complete and exhaustive and that the associated graded pieces are left Kan extended by Variant~\ref{var:bkconj} and Lemma~\ref{lem:kancotangent}.
+For the fact that every $\delta$-pair is a sifted colimit of free $\delta$-pairs, we note that the free $\delta$-pairs are compact, projective generators of the category of $\delta$-pairs (in the $1$-categorical sense), which is easily seen.
 Part (b) follows from part (a) since the Hodge--Tate tower on $\Prism_{R/A}\{i\}$ is complete by construction. \end{proof}

 \begin{remark}[Hodge--Tate filtration] When restricted to $\star\geq 0$, we view $\Prism_{R/A}^{[\star]}\{i\}$ as a complete decreasing filtration on $\Prism_{R/A}\{i\}$ and refer to this as the Hodge--Tate filtration. \end{remark}